wlerin/feralfilehosting/Feral Wiki/Software/Subsonic and Madsonic/readme.md

 Then follow the progress in your terminal.
 Some steps require user input.
 You will be asked whether you want to install Subsonic or Madsonic.

-**install.subsonic.sh/install.madsonic.sh features:**

-- Installs Java 1.7
-- Installs Subsonic or Madsonic servers.
-- Detects previous installations giving the option to remove or quit.
-- Fully configures the start-up script.
-Unique to each user.
-- Option to enter a path to a media folder during installation.
-- Creates a custom script to `restart/start/kill` subsonic (RSK) when the script is executed.
-- Can update the existing installation to a new version.

 Once this script has been executed once, the `install.subsonic.sh`/`install.madsonic.sh` is copied to the `~/bin` directory as `install.madsonic` and the `subsonicrsk`/`madsonicrsk` is created in the `~/bin`

 Now you can simply type this from anywhere in SSH to execute the installer script: